robertoostenveld/donders-institute-data/README.md

 Alternatively, you can access public datasets using webdav via <https://public.data.donders.ru.nl>.

-You can also access restricted access datasets via <https://webdav.data.donders.ru.nl>, this require registering, logging in and agreeing to the collection-specific Data Use Agreement (DUA).
+You can also access restricted access datasets via <https://webdav.data.donders.ru.nl>, this require registering, logging in and explicitly agreeing to the collection-specific Data Use Agreement (DUA).
 See [here](https://data.donders.ru.nl/doc/help/faq/access-shared-data.html) for instructions.
 The restricted access collections are not included here.

 ## Getting all collections as submodules